visualboyadvance-m/visualboyadvance-m/res/ReadMe.txt

-VisualBoyAdvance S1.7.6
+VisualBoyAdvance-M
 Nintendo Game Boy / Game Boy Advance Emulator

+Based on official VBA Version 1.7.2
+Original Project Homepage: vba.ngemu.com

 This program is distributed under the GNU General Public License http://www.gnu.org/licenses/gpl.html

-VBA Official Version 1.7.2 with changes by Spacy Spacy51@gmx.de (Write in english or in german)
-Special Build Aturhors Homepage: www.spacyhacks.de.vu Original Project Homepage: vba.ngemu.com

-My aim:
-I want to make this emulator fit my needs and hopefully the needs of others, which want a light-weight small, fast and multimedial emulator for the GBA that makes as much use of the power of modern PCs as possible (but with sense).
-If you need one of the removed features, just use the original VBA emulator.
+Aim:
+Combine the best features of the VBA forks in one build.
+Multi-platform support.

 Thanks go to:
 suanyuan    For help in compilation and other fixes